RoccoRakete/arch-dotfiles/ags/README.md

 ## To check for pacman updates in the default script used in the updates module
 pacman-contrib

-## To switch between power profiles in battery module
+## To switch between power profiles in the battery module
 power-profiles-daemon

+## To take snapshots with the default snapshot shortcut in the dashboard
+grimblast

+## To record screen through the dashboard record shortcut
+gpu-screen-recorder

+## To enable the eyedropper color picker with the default snapshot shortcut in the dashboard
+hyprpicker

+## To click resource/stat bars in the dashboard and open btop
+btop

+## To enable matugen based color theming
+matugen

+## To enable matugen based color theming and setting wallpapers
+swww
 ```

 ### Arch